Leasehold Conveyancing in Kennington - Get a Quote from the leasehold experts approved by your lender

 • Service charge per centages that don't add up correctly leaving a shortfall

-A defective lease will likely cause issues when trying to sell a property primarily because it impacts on the ability to obtain a mortgage on the property.
-HSBC Bank, The Mortgage Works, and Clydesdale all have very detailed requirements when it comes to what is expected in a lease.
-Where a lender has been advised by their lawyers that the lease is problematic they may refuse to grant the mortgage, obliging the purchaser to pull out.
+You could encounter difficulties when selling your property if you have a defective lease primarily because it impacts on the ability to obtain a mortgage on the property.
+HSBC Bank, Virgin Money, and Aldermore all have very detailed requirements when it comes to what is expected in a lease.
+Where a lender has been advised by their lawyers that the lease is defective they may refuse to grant the mortgage, forcing the purchaser to pull out.

 Other Topics